Extremal Bases, Geometrically Separated Domains and Applications: Extremal bases

-Note that if that if $Y$ and $Z$ are two linear combinations (with constant coefficients) of the $L_{i}^{\Omega}$, by extremality, $F(Y+Z,q,\delta)\leq K^{2}\left[F(Y,q,\delta)+F(Z,q,\delta)\right]$, and then This implies that the first member of \prettyref{eq|proof-prop-B-tilde-extremal-A} is $\lesssim$ than the second one, and we have only to prove the converse inequality.
-To do it, we consider separately the two possibilities for $L_{n-k}$.
+This implies that the left hand side of (\ref{eq:proof-prop-B-tilde-extremal-A}) is $\lesssim$ than the right hand side, and we have only to prove the converse inequality.
+To do it, we consider separately the two possibilities for $L_{n-k}^{\rho}$.

 Suppose first $L_{n-k}^{\rho}=T_{n-k}$.